fabrizioleone/Econometrics/README.md

-# Econometrics
+# Econometrics Codes
 This repository provides a miscellaneous of econometrics codes in R, Julia, Matlab and Python written by me.
 I try to make the codes in each folder as much comparable as possible.

 | Folder        | Object